What is the Course about?

 Course Structure

-This course equips students with the skills to manage the assessment, treatment and rehabilitation of injured individuals by offering a unique blend of academic theory, practical workshops and clinical placements in the final year.
-Students on this course enjoy state-of-the-art facilities with an elite gym and a fully equipped dedicated rehabilitation unit.
+This course equips students with the skills to manage the assessment, diagnosis, and treatment of injured individuals by offering a unique blend of academic theory and practical workshops.
+Alongside this, students will learn the fundamentals of exercise physiology and develop their coaching skills.
+Students on this course enjoy state-of-the-art facilities with an elite gym and access to our fully equipped dedicated rehabilitation unit.

 Is this course for you?